 - tacrolimus (brand name: Prograf)

 Immunomodulators are most commonly used to treat patients with IBD that is moderate or severe.
-There are several kinds of situations in which a person with IBD might try treatment with immunomodulator.
+There are several kinds of situations in which a person with IBD might try treatment with an immunomodulator.
 If a person has tried treatment with aminosalicylates, antibiotics, or corticosteroids, but they did not work well enough to reduce the IBD symptoms, then healthcare providers may recommend trying an immunomodulator.
 Immunomodulators may also be recommended for patients who have fistulas, or who have symptoms located around the anus (perianal disease) that do not respond to treatment with other types of medications.
 Perianal disease can be very severe and painful, so patients will often try treatment with different types or combinations of medicines, such as antibiotics, corticosteroids, and/or aminosalicylates.
 If those do not relieve the person’s symptoms well enough, they may try treatment with immunomodulators.
 Immunomodulators can also be prescribed to help prevent IBD from flaring up again after surgery.

-Some immunomodulators (azathioprine and 6-mercaptopurine) are long-term treatments for IBD, because sometimes people have to take them for as many as 3 to 6 months before they experience improvements in their symptoms.
-Others (cyclosporine, tacrolimus, and methotrexate) generally take effect more quickly, often within a couple of weeks.
+Some immunomodulators are long-term treatments for IBD, because sometimes people have to take them for as many as 3 to 6 months before they experience improvements in their symptoms.
+Others generally take effect more quickly, often within a couple of weeks.

-What is the relationship between corticosteroids and immunomodulators?
+What is the difference between corticosteroids and immunomodulators?

 Because immunomodulators can take a long time to start working, sometimes healthcare providers will recommend that patients start taking a corticosteroid at the same time they start taking the immunomodulator.1,2 This is because corticosteroids generally take effect more quickly in improving a person’s symptoms.